 Everyone is biased.
 Science has proven it.
 Although we cannot get rid of biases completely, it is important that we recognize it.
 We need to make attempt to minimize the negative impact of it.

-Diversity management could play important role in garnering and promoting diversity in any organization.
+Diversity management could play an important role in garnering and promoting diversity in any organization.
 However, unconscious bias could be the biggest hurdle in promoting diversity.
 These are social stereotypes about certain groups of people which individuals make up unconsciously who are outside of that group.
 While recruiting, unconscious biases may lead people in hiring a less deserving candidate over a deserving one.
-However, now a days companies are trying to use AI for recruiting in order to identify unconscious biases in hiring process.
+However, nowadays companies are trying to use AI for recruiting in order to identify unconscious biases in the hiring process.

 One of the best ways to curb prejudice and stereotype in you is by increasing your exposure to a diverse set of people.
 Having friends and acquaintances from all walks of life and places could help in negating many biases that you had earlier.